Testimonio

 Jesus saith unto her, Touch me not; for I am not yet ascended to my Father: but go to my brethren, and say unto them, I ascend unto my Father, and your Father; and to my God, and your God.

-Mary Magdalene was involved in his ministry from beginning to his eventual death.
-She is mentioned more in the Bible than some Apostles.
+Mary Magdalene was involved in Jesus' ministry from the beginning to His eventual death and beyond.
+She is mentioned more in the Bible than some of the apostles, a testament to her faithful devotion.
+Her story is a beautiful reminder that Jesus reveals Himself to those who seek Him earnestly.

 Jesus had at least four brothers and two sisters.
 According to Matthew 13:55–56 KJV: